 In addition, one of the consequences of getting a denial of coverage from your insurance company for an at-fault accident is that the State of Wisconsin will revoke the license of the driver and the registrations of the vehicle owner.

 Watch For Misleading Language In Employer Contracts

 I was surprised to learn of the hiring practices and insurance language used for delivery drivers.
-When I discussed the insurance coverage gap with the son, he indicated that when he was hired, Papa John’s asked him about proof of insurance, which he had and provided to them.
-I went to the Papa John's web site and saw that the requirements for a driver stated:
+When I discussed the insurance coverage gap with the son, he indicated that when he was hired, his pizza chain employer asked him about proof of insurance, which he had and provided to them.
+I went to the restaurant's website and saw that the requirements for a driver stated:

 This is misleading, in my opinion, because an individual’s ‘own insurance’ will not typically cover them when they are driving for a fast food restaurant, unless they have purchased a commercial policy.
-Papa John’s should know that, but I doubt the average insurance purchaser would.
-Not only that, a commercial policy is very expensive and would quickly consume the wages and tips that the driver receives; Papa John’s should know that as well.
+Restaurants should know that, but I doubt the average insurance purchaser would.
+Not only that, a commercial policy is very expensive and would quickly consume the wages and tips that the driver receives; restaurants should know that as well.
 I think these drivers are being misled into believing they have coverage.

 The Franchise May Be At Fault

 After some further inquiry, I found that this particular franchise I was dealing with had an insurance policy covering vehicles owned by their drivers while in the course of their delivery duties.
 Finally, I thought I made it to the right entity.
 As it turned out, this same franchise owner failed to report this driver to the insurance company as a new driver.
 I know that with some companies, reporting a new driver results in an additional premium.
 It is likely the franchise did not want to pay the additional premium, and therefore, the insurance company was not going to pay on this claim.

 How Our Personal Injury Attorney's Were Able To Help